Partly Sunny With a High Near 65

 Thursday Night

-Isolated showers and thunderstorms before 9pm, then isolated showers between 9pm and midnight.
-Partly cloudy, with a low around 43.
-Breezy, with a west wind 6 to 15 mph becoming north northeast after midnight.
-Winds could gust as high as 22 mph.
-Chance of precipitation is 20%.
+Scattered showers and thunderstorms.
+Partly cloudy, with a low around 42.
+West southwest wind 6 to 10 mph becoming north after midnight.
+Chance of precipitation is 40%.

 Friday

-Isolated showers and thunderstorms after noon.
-Mostly sunny, with a high near 67.
-Chance of precipitation is 20%.
+Scattered showers, with thunderstorms also possible after noon.
+Mostly sunny, with a high near 64.
+North northeast wind 6 to 11 mph becoming west northwest in the afternoon.
+Chance of precipitation is 40%.

 Friday Night